clirdlf/remind.clir.org/src/posts/opportunities.md

                 of his thatched eaves thin, then pant,<br>
                 unwoven finally into wisps of vapor,<br>
                 so fair the sky.
 A hearth shortly untended,<br>
-                no troubled bell or rooted, local fragrance<br>
+                no troubled bell or rooted, local fragrances<br>
                 to spare him.<br><br>
             </span>
             <cite>Knowing My Neighbor Left by Charles Henry</cite>